kylehue/reviewers/subjects/cs300/index.md

 ### !!Derivation!!
 - A process of applying continuous substitution of production rules to obtain the desired string.
-- Has 2 possible ouputs:
+- Has 2 possible outputs:
   - !!Accepted!!
   - !!Rejected!!